AndcultureCode/edgate-netcore-api/README.md

 # Zoom NetCore Api

-Dotnet Core Package for connecting to [http://correlation.edgate.com/api/docs](EdGate's Api).
+Dotnet Core Package for connecting to [EdGate's Api](http://correlation.edgate.com/api/docs).
 This repository is a work in progress, and does not yet encompass all the methods available in the EdGate Api.

 ## Installation

-Install from the Nuget repository [https://www.nuget.org/packages/AndcultureCode.EdGate.NetCore.Api/]
+Install from the Nuget repository https://www.nuget.org/packages/AndcultureCode.EdGate.NetCore.Api/

 ## Usage